pbek/QOwnNotes/webpage/src/nl/contributing/translation.md

 Sommige segmenten vertalen we niet in de documentatie:

-- Vertaal nooit codes of links, tags moeten blijven zoals ze zijn (en zonder toegevoegde spaties, zoals sommige MT dat doen, die moeten worden verwijderd)
+- Never translate codes or links, tags must be left as they are (and without added spaces, as some machine translation does that, those must be deleted)
 - Wij vertalen datum en tijd niet (leeg laten)
-- En we vertalen ook geen referenties (die QON in tal van talen heeft), dus je kunt ze gewoon overslaan
+- And we also don't translate references (which QOwnNotes got in numerous translation languages), so you can simply skip them

 ## Vertalen en proeflezen kan spannend zijn!